noahhefner/website/content/posts/python-containerization/index.md

  => => writing image sha256:7f305fbf83187c0a6ac0ec601f15ceab932f63433e63d5deec5cbb7020e02306            0.0s
 ```

-Notice from the first line of this output that the image took almost two minutes to build.
-That's quite a long time for such a simple script!
+Notice from the first line of this output that the image took almost **two minutes** to build.

 ```plaintext
 [+] Building 115.1s (12/12)